-Believe it or not, National Estate Planning Awareness Week is a very real thing.
+Believe it or not, National Estate Planning Awareness Week is a very real thing and we’re celebrating October 21-27!
 Let’s kick it off with a brief history on the Week and estate planning in general.

 National Estate Planning Awareness Week was an effort spearheaded by the National Association of Estate Planners & Councils (NAEPC) and Rep. Mike Thompson (D-CA) (with 49 other Representatives on board).
 In September 2008, Congress passed H. Res.
 1499 which designated the third week in October as a week for assisting the public in understanding the importance and benefits of estate planning, as well as how to assemble a qualified team of experts to assist in the process.